dipin/depub/docs/index.md

 **DePub is an open-source tool aimed particularly at the publishing industry.**

-The aim of this project is to develop highly effective and cost-saving tool that will allow anyone - and particularly those with editorial judgement - efficiently to extract sample material for use in the marketing and promotion of books.
+The aim of this project is to develop an effective, cost-saving tool that will allow anyone – and particularly those with the necessary editorial judgement – efficiently to extract sample material for use in the promotion and marketing of books.

 ## Features